Marine Biology in Bonaire

 Open to undergraduate and graduate students from accredited U.S. colleges or universities who have a minimum 2.5 GPA.
 Students in all majors are welcome; although no course pre-requisites are required, a general ecology course is useful.

 Participants need to be confident swimmers.
-Priority will be given to students who have obtained open water scuba certification prior to program departure.
 Because the certification includes open water training, it is recommended that students obtain the scuba license before local U.S. waters get too cold.
+Open water dives can be completed on-site.
+Students who are not currently scuba certified can explore options like Midwest Aquatics in Overland Park and Flying Fish in Topeka.
+Please reach out to Professor Rivers with questions about scuba certification.

 Students are required to have their own dive mask, snorkel, and fins; other equipment can be rented.
 Feel free to contact Professor Rivers about required and optional equipment.